Motivesoft/vscode-weather-status-open-meteo/README.md

 | vscode-weather-status-open-meteo.temperatureUnit | Choose the unit of measurement to use for temperatures | Celsius |
 | vscode-weather-status-open-meteo.windSpeedUnit | Choose the unit of measurement to use for wind speed | Km/h |

-> Note: For the `temperatureUnit` and `windSpeedUnit` properties, the default values are shown, but they also have enumerated options which are not included in this table format.
-The `temperatureUnit` can be either "Celsius" or "Fahrenheit", while the `windSpeedUnit` can be "Km/h", "m/s", "Mph", or "Knots".

-> Note: Unless the latitide and longitude are configured, the extension will not display any weather information.
+> Note: Unless the latitide and longitude are configured, the extension will not be able to obtain or display any weather information.

 > Note: There is a command called `Set Weather Location` that can be run from the command palette that allows configuring the latitude and longitude in a single operation.

 ## Known Issues

-The extension expects the user to understand that they need to go and configure their location before the extension will display any weather details.
-When these values are not yet configured, clicking on the status bar area for the extension will allow the user to type in the values required.
-This can also be done by running the `Set Weather Location` command or editing the extension's settings.
+The extension requires the user to configure their location into Settings before any weather details can be displayed.
+If these are not configured, clicking on the status bar area for the extension will prompt the user to type in the details required.
+This can also be done by running the `Set Weather Location` command.

-The extension is totally reliant on the Open-Meteo weather service for its functionality.
+The extension is reliant on the Open-Meteo weather service for its functionality.

 ## Release Notes

+### 1.0.2

+- Minor documentation updates for clarity

+### 1.0.1

+- Improve messaging on first use

 ### 1.0.0

 - Initial release

-### 1.0.1

-- Improve messaging on first use